-The Bank, following regulatory backstop as mentioned Clause 16 of "NFRS 9- Expected Credit Loss Related Guidelines, 2024" has recognize impairment on credit exposures as the HIGHER of total ECL calculated as per NFRS 9 and existing regulatory provisions as mentioned in Unified NRB Directives no 02.
+The Bank, following regulatory backstop as mentioned Clause 16 of "NFRS 9 - Expected Credit Loss (ECL) Related Guidelines, 2024" has recognize impairment on credit exposures as the higher of total ECL calculated as per NFRS 9 and existing regulatory provisions as mentioned in Unified NRB Directives no 02 where impairment charges as per NRB directive no. 2 amounting NPR is 18,907,580,509 is found to be higher than the total impairment charges of NPR 12,049,029,866 as per NFRS 9 - ECL.